-Add in the broth and wait for it to boil.
+Add in the broth and wait for it to simmer.

-Once the broth starts to boil, add in the rest of the ingredients under 'Soup Ingredients' into the pot and let it simmer for 10 minutes.
-Stir occasionally to dissolve the miso into the broth.
+Once the broth starts to simmer, add in the rest of the ingredients under 'Soup Ingredients' into the pot and let it simmer for 10 minutes, stirring it occasionally to dissolve the miso.

 Putting It Together

 Once the broth is done, remove the star anise.